Interference alignment for the MIMO interference channel: Sufficient conditions

 from the three transmitters to $\C^{2N}$ is injective; analogously to the case in sub-region 1, this is interpreted to mean that no alignment is possible in the combined receive space $\C^{2N}$.
 Thus, five complementary $d$-dimensional subspaces lie in $\C^{2N}$ and we obtain the constraint $5d\leq 2N$.

 As far as achievability goes, the basic rule-of-thumb is to create alignment paths of maximum length.
-Thus, in sub-region~2, where alignment is possible, the achievable strategy aligns as many vectors as possible and the remaining ones (if $d>2(2M-N)$) are not aligned.
+Thus, in sub-region~2, where alignment is possible, the achievable strategy aligns (as per Fig.~\ref{f:AlignmentPath2}) as many vectors as possible and the remaining ones (if $d>2(2M-N)$) are not aligned.
+For example, in sub-region~4, alignment paths of length four are used (Fig.~\ref{f:AlignmentPath4}).

-The achievability arguments extend in a natural way.
-On the achievability end, alignment paths of maximum length are used.
-For example, in sub-region~4, alignment paths of length four are used (Fig~\ref{f:AlignmentPath4}).
-For the converse, a generalization of the matrix in \eqref{e:Aexample} is shown to be full-rank in Lemma~\ref{l:AfullRank}, giving the constraints in \eqref{e:feasibility}.

 \begin{proposition} If $K=3$ and $M < N$ and (\ref{e:feasibility}) holds for each $r \geq 0$, then alignment is feasible.
 In the $0$-dimensional case, when $N+M=4d$, there is a unique solution. \end{proposition}